guruprasanth02/Problem-Solving-in-C/Readme.md

 69. Write a C program to find the maximum and minimum elements in an array entered by the user. [(Code)](https://github.com/guruprasanth02/Problem-Solving-in-C/blob/main/C69/Maximum%20and%20Minimum%20Element%20in%20Array.c)
 70. Write a C program to find the second maximum element in an array. [(Code)](https://github.com/guruprasanth02/Problem-Solving-in-C/blob/main/C70/Second%20Maximum%20Element%20in%20an%20Array.c)
 71. Write a C program to count and display the number of even and odd elements in an array. [(Code)](https://github.com/guruprasanth02/Problem-Solving-in-C/blob/main/C71/Count%20the%20Total%20Odd%20and%20even%20Numbers%20in%20array.c)
+72. Write a C program to count and display the number of negative elements in an array. [(Code)](https://github.com/guruprasanth02/Problem-Solving-in-C/blob/main/C72/Count%20the%20Negative%20Elements%20in%20Array.c)